IronOxidizer/gui-toolkit-benchmarks/README.md

 - Resource scalability (multiple app instances, large grids)

 Metrics will have different variants to cover all important cases such as cold and warm results (first run and after some caching/JIT), standalone and shared resource usage (executable and libs/vm/interpreter), and multiple platforms and architectures.

+## Testing methodology

+### Executable size

+The size of the executable with the following variants:

+- **base**: The single executable by itself
+- **total**: The executable along with its runtime dependencies (not including base platform, OS, window manager, i.e things that were already installed in the base image)
+- **stripped total**: Same as total but with the executable and runtime dependencies stripped of extraneous symbols

+### Startup time

+The time between the application start to the first complete paint **and** input handling is available, this is sent to the benchmarker by printing the epoch time to `stderr` when startup is complete.
+This has the following variants:

+- **cold**: The startup time immediately after first download or compile (no caching, first JIT not yet performed)
+- **warm**: The startup time after opening and closing the application 8 times